 Methods

 In July 2020, we downloaded the complete reference records for all “Articles” and “Reviews” published in 38 Mirror journals (Table 1) from the Web of Science Core Collection and SCOPUS databases.
 We then identified the date of the first publication in each Mirror journal and downloaded the records of all articles published in the corresponding Parent journal from that date through July 2020 (Table 1).
-Each article from the Parent journals was identifying as being either OA or “paywalled,” i.e., requiring a subscription or payment to read.
-Finally, for all papers we identified the country in which the first author’s primary institution was located and assigned the country to its respective World Bank Region2 and Lending Group3 (World Bank, 2020).
+Each article from the Parent journals was identified as being either OA or “paywalled,” i.e., requiring a subscription or payment to read.
+Finally, for all papers we identified the country in which the first author’s primary institution of affiliation is located and assigned the country to its respective World Bank Region2 and Lending Group3 (World Bank, 2020).